qmacro/managed-associations-in-cap/flow.md

 > Important: There is no change to the Authors entityset, and we cannot go the other way, i.e. we can not go from author to book.
 There is no navigation property available for that.

-## Move the current (one-) to-one managed association from the persistence layer to the service layer.
+## Move the current to-one managed association from the persistence layer to the service layer.

 Rather than continue to work at the `db/schema.cds` level, let's move our relationship enhancements up a layer, to the service layer, and store them in an "extension" file.
 First, create a new, empty file `srv/extend.cds`.